Phil Keaggy: 2000s

 In June 2009, Keaggy and Randy Stonehill released a new studio album titled Mystery Highway.
 In support of the album, the two musicians, along with guitarist Mike Pachelli and Glass Harp's Daniel Pecchio and John Sferra, played several concerts as "The Keaggy-Stonehill Band".
 The year also saw Keaggy contribute a soaring re-recorded version of "Passport" on the album CPR 3; a compilation of musicians from the Christian Progressive Rock (CPR) scene.
 The original version of "Passport" appeared on Keaggy's 1985 album Getting Closer.
-In October Keaggy released an instrumental album with pianist Jeff Johnson titled Frio Suite.
+In October, Keaggy released an instrumental album with pianist Jeff Johnson titled Frio Suite.
 After meeting each other for the first time at the beginning of the year, the two musicians stayed in touch and created the album via email, with Johnson recording in Seattle while Keaggy recorded in Nashville.
 December saw the release of the guitarist's third Christmas album, Welcome Inn.
 Featuring mostly original compositions such as the title track, Welcome Inn also includes the classic "God Rest Ye Merry Gentlemen" and an acoustic instrumental version of "In the Bleak Midwinter".
 The project also includes a new recording of "On that Day", a song co-written with Glass Harp drummer John Sferra for Keaggy's True Believer album in 1995.

 On March 27, 2010, Glass Harp released their fourth live album: Glass Harp Live at the Beachland Ballroom 11.01.08.
 The ten-song project included material from Phil's solo career: "Sign Came through a Window" and "John the Revelator".
 The album is a recording of a benefit concert that Glass Harp headlined for Roots of American Music (www.rootsofamericanmusic.org), "an organization dedicated to the preservation, performance and education about traditional American music in our schools."

 Also in late 2010, Keaggy did some session work with former Monkees member Micky Dolenz for Dolenz's solo album King for a Day. and he played guitar on the song "Rushing Wind" on Steve Clark's album Save The Day.

 In the fall of 2010, The Phil Keaggy Trio released their first album, Inter-Dimensional Traveler.
-The project is a collaboration with keyboardist Jack Giering and Glass Harp drummer John Sferra. and is described as being a wonderful blend of ambient jazz and funk, as well as being accredited with creating some of the tastiest jazz-funk licks to come out of Music City in a long, long time.
+The project is a collaboration with keyboardist Jack Giering and Glass Harp drummer John Sferra. and is described as "being a wonderful blend of ambient jazz and funk", as well as "being accredited with creating some of the tastiest jazz-funk licks to come out of Music City in a long, long time."

 In addition to recording and touring regularly, Keaggy is currently working on a record with former Living Sacrifice and P.O.D. guitarist Jason Truby.

+In 2024 Keaggy collaborated with fellow Christian musicians Neal Morse, Byron House and Chester Thompson to form the band Cosmic Cathedral.
+Their debut album, Deep Water, was released on April 25, 2025.